Sobolev multipliers and fractional Gaussian fields on Lipschitz boundaries with applications to deterministic and random acoustic systems: Abstract

 \section{Abstract}

-Motivated by Applied Physics and Photonics studies of random resonators, we study in the stochastic part of this paper random acoustic operators in non-smooth bounded domains $\D \subset \RR^d$ and introduce m-dissipative impedance boundary conditions containing fractional Gaussian fields (FGFs).
-The deterministic part of the paper constructs and studies the spaces of pointwise multipliers on Lipschitz continuous boundaries $\paD$, as well as the spaces of Sobolev (distribution-type) multipliers on boundaries $\paD$ of better regularity.
-These multipliers are used as generalized impedance coefficients $\zeta (x)$, $x \in \paD$, in impedance boundary conditions accompanying the 1st order acoustic system.
-The main efforts are aimed on the m-dissipativity of associated acoustic operators and the discreteness of the related spectra under weakest possible assumptions on the regularity of $\zeta$.
-In order to connect the deterministic results with the randomization, we introduce FGFs on Lipschitz boundaries $\paD$ and study their regularity.
-To this end, we prove that a rough Weyl-type asymptotics takes place for the Laplace-Beltrami eigenvalues on arbitrary compact boundary $\paD$ of $C^{0,1}$-regularity.
+Motivated by Applied Physics and Photonics studies of random resonators, we study in the stochastic part of this paper random acoustic operators in non-smooth bounded domains $\D \subset \RR^d$ and introduce m-dissipative impedance boundary conditions containing (eigenfunction) fractional Gaussian fields.
+The deterministic part of the paper constructs and studies the spaces of pointwise multipliers on Lipschitz boundaries $\paD$, as well as the spaces of Sobolev (distribution-type) multipliers on boundaries $\paD$ of better regularity.
+These multipliers are used as generalized impedance coefficients $\zeta$ in impedance boundary conditions $\zeta p = \n \cdot \vbf $ accompanying the 1st order acoustic system.
+We study the m-dissipativity of associated acoustic operators and the discreteness of their spectra aiming the main efforts on the weakest possible assumptions on the regularity of $\zeta$.
+In order to pass from deterministic results to the randomization, we introduce fractional Gaussian fields (FGFs) on Lipschitz boundaries $\paD$ and study their regularity.
+To this end, we prove that a rough Weyl-type asymptotics takes place for the Laplace-Beltrami eigenvalues on arbitrary compact Lipschitz boundary $\paD$.

 {

 MSC2020-classes: 35F45 47B44 47B80 58J90 35J56 60H25 \ of Weyl's asymptotics of the Laplace-Beltrami eigenvalues $\mu_n$, see Theorem \ref{t:W}.

 As an application of our approach, we construct in Section \ref{s:RandAcOp} various families of random boundary conditions and associated acoustic operators.
 Let us give a particular example.
 Let $\{c_n\}_{n=1}^{b_0} \subset \ove \RR_+ := [0,+\infty)$ be a sequence of nonnegative constants, and let $\{\eta_n\}_{n=1}^{b_0}$ be a sequence of i.i.d. positive exponentially distributed random variables (the random variables $\eta_n$ are assumed to be non-degenerate in the sense that their expectations $\EE \eta_n $ are positive).